 Welcome to JKL Bahweting School's Food Service Program!

-We are pleased to inform you that JKL Bahweting School will be participating in a new option available to schools as part of the National School Lunch and Breakfast Program called the Community Eligibility Provision (CEP) for the 2019-20 School Year.
+We are pleased to inform you that JKL Bahweting School will continue to participate in the Community Eligibility Provision (CEP) as part of the National School Lunch and Breakfast Program for the 2020-2021 School Year.

 WE NEED YOUR HELP!

-JKL asks that all families complete an Application for Title I and 31A Educational Benefits which is needed for administrative purposes, not to determine eligibility.
+JKL asks that all families complete a 2020-21 Household Information Form (link provided below) which is needed for administrative purposes, not to determine eligibility.
 This information allows our school to benefit from various State and Federal supplemental programs like Title I and At Risk, and is critical in determining the amount of funding the school receives from a variety of supplemental programs.

 Please complete and return as soon as possible.
 All information submitted is confidential.
 Without your assistance, the school cannot maximize utilization of available State and Federal funds.